 Think about what people need to decide if your Pin is relevant to them.
 If you’re sharing a recipe, you could mention the main ingredients or prep methods.
 If you’re creating a travel Pin, you could add ideas for activities at that destination.

-Use real sentences, and make sure to include a call to action.
-You should work relevant keywords into your descriptions, but stay away from keyword stuffing.
+As you write, use complete sentences and make sure to include a call to action.
+Work relevant keywords into your descriptions, but stay away from keyword stuffing.
 It’s unnecessary, and makes your Pins less useful for the people reading them.

 Add a few relevant hashtags to help people find your content.
 Hashtags function as search terms and people use them to find trending topics.
 Unlike hashtags elsewhere, Pinterest hashtags aren't used for jokes, memes or commentary.
 So for a fashion brand, something like #springfashion would work well—but #ilookterribleinhats wouldn’t.
 If you’re not sure which hashtags to use, try searching for your topic on Pinterest and use the autocomplete suggestions as guidance.